 Military personnel can receive compensation even for items they did not actually receive during service: Supreme Court decision

-Can a mobilized serviceman receive money for uniforms and other material assets that belonged to him but were never issued during service?
-The Supreme Court in case No. 560/17635/24 emphasized: failure to issue property does not mean losing the right to compensation for its value.
+Can a mobilized soldier receive money for uniforms and other material assets that belonged to him but were never issued during service?
+The Supreme Court in case No. 560/17635/24 emphasized: the non-issuance of property does not mean the loss of the right to compensation for its value.

 The plaintiff served in the military by conscription during mobilization in a military unit.

-By order of the military unit commander dated August 19, 2024, he was discharged to the reserve due to health reasons.
+By order of the commander of the military unit dated August 19, 2024, he was discharged to the reserve due to health reasons.
 Subsequently, by order dated August 28, 2024, the serviceman was removed from the personnel lists and all types of provision.

-Considering this inaction unlawful, the plaintiff appealed to the administrative court.
+Considering this inaction unlawful, the plaintiff applied to the administrative court.

-• to recognize the inaction of the military unit regarding non-accrual and non-payment of compensation for unreceived material assets as unlawful;
+- to recognize the inaction of the military unit regarding the non-accrual and non-payment of compensation for unreceived material assets as unlawful;

 The Khmelnytskyi District Administrative Court and the Seventh Administrative Court of Appeal denied the claim.
 The courts reasoned that according to paragraph 29 of section V of Instruction No. 232, servicemen who served by conscription during mobilization are not issued personal material items they did not receive during service upon discharge.
-Thus, the plaintiff does not have the right to receive such items upon discharge.
-Accordingly, the defendant had no obligation to pay the plaintiff the corresponding monetary compensation.
+Thus, the plaintiff did not acquire the right to receive such items upon discharge.
+Accordingly, the defendant had no obligation to pay the plaintiff corresponding monetary compensation.

-Reviewing the case, the Supreme Court noted that the dispute concerns the serviceman's right to receive monetary compensation for unreceived material assets for the service period from January 15 to August 28, 2024.
+Reviewing the case, the Supreme Court noted that the subject of the dispute is the serviceman's right to receive monetary compensation for unreceived material assets for the service period from January 15 to August 28, 2024.

 The Supreme Court reminded that the right to monetary compensation arises from the moment the serviceman acquires the right to receive a specific material item according to established provision norms but does not actually receive it.
 Compensation payment is made, in particular, upon discharge from military service.

-The panel of judges referred to the legal position set out by the Supreme Court in the ruling dated June 24, 2025, in case No. 560/4729/24.
-It states that paragraph 29 of section V of Instruction No. 232 aims to preserve material assets in military units for further provision to other servicemen, but this norm does not limit the person's right to receive monetary compensation for property that was to be issued but was not received during service.
-Moreover, a subordinate normative act cannot narrow the right to compensation guaranteed by Article 9-1 of the Law of Ukraine "On Social and Legal Protection of Servicemen and Their Families."
+The panel of judges drew attention to the legal position set out by the Supreme Court in the ruling dated June 24, 2025, in case No. 560/4729/24.
+It states that paragraph 29 of section V of Instruction No. 232 aims to preserve material assets in military units for further provision to other servicemen, but this provision does not limit the person's right to receive monetary compensation for property that was to be issued but was not received during service.
+Moreover, a subordinate regulatory act cannot narrow the right to compensation guaranteed by Article 9-1 of the Law of Ukraine "On Social and Legal Protection of Servicemen and Their Families."

 Thus, the Supreme Court concluded that the mere fact of non-issuance of material assets upon discharge of a mobilized serviceman does not deprive him of the right to receive compensation for their value.